therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 {{< /highlight >}}
 </div>

+<p>Each Symbol Library that's been added to a project has its own RESOURCE record with JSON data describing all of the controls that that library makes available.
+Each instance of a control used in a mockup is described in the JSON within the DATA column for a mockup's RESOURCE record.</p>

-There are enough different kinds of resources that documenting the properties for each would be impractical.
-Knowing the purpose of their common keys should at least provide a foundation for understanding each different kind.
+<p>Documenting each different kind of resources, each with their own set of properties, is well beyond the scope of this reference.
+Knowing the purpose of their common keys should at least provide a foundation for understanding each different kind.</p>

 ---